 In cold conditions, it may be necessary to wear something warm on your head.
 This could be a beanie, balaclava or scarf.

 Again in cold conditions, it may be necessary to wear gloves or mittens to protect the hands from the cold.
 Gloves can be found in almost any fabric you can imagine, from silk to cotton to wool to fleece and more exotic combinations.
+Wear waterproof gloves in wet conditions, or pack a spare pair.

 Gardening gloves can also be useful in un-tracked bush to protect your hands.